2022-23 Residence Life Handbook

 - Extinguish an electrical fire, such as one caused by a frayed electrical cord, by pulling the cord from the socket and then smothering the fire with a blanket or rug.
 NEVER use water on electrical

-- Your Residence Hall Supervisor will instruct you as to the proper use and handling of the fire
+- Your residence hall supervisor will instruct you as to the proper use and handling of the fire

 NOTE: The fire extinguishing equipment is there for everyone’s safety and protection.
 THE TAMPERING WITH OR MISUSE OF FIRE EXTINGUISHERS OR THE FIRE ALARM SYSTEM WILL RESULT IN SERIOUS DISCIPLINARY ACTION AND PROSECUTION UNDER STATE LAW.